python/cpython/Doc/library/ensurepip.rst

 ========================================================

 .. module:: ensurepip
-   :synopsis: Bootstrapping the ``pip`` installer into an existing Python
+   :synopsis: Bootstrapping the "pip" installer into an existing Python
               installation or virtual environment.

 .. versionadded:: 3.4